Frequently asked questions about data protection

 No, because they're privy to personal information which is only for Girlguiding's use.
-The Compliance team is managing this process and the new procedure now states that the home contact has to be a member of Girlguiding.
+The Compliance team manages this process, and the Girlguiding procedure now states that the home contact has to be a member of Girlguiding.
 If there are any questions regarding the home contact process, please contact the Compliance team for guidance.

 Can we still use photos of girls that have left guiding but gave us photo permissions at the time?

 No - as the photos wouldn't be used for the same reasons.
 The photo permission finishes when a girl leaves the unit.
-However, you can still keep the photo in your unit archives but can't use them publicly.
+You can keep some photos in your unit archives, but these can't be used publicly.

 What about retired volunteers?

 Any retired/retiring volunteer must handover all historic records to the relevant leader or commissioner.
 If you hold data on a retired volunteer, please dispose of it as normal (per the unit retention schedule) unless otherwise advised.

 Can I keep past members contact details in order to invite them to anniversary/milestone events?

 If they've given you permission to keep their records, then this is ok - but they must have given permission.
 If not, you’ll have to have to destroy their records.